Sponsored Programs Administration

 - Contacts and Staff Assignments

-Kuali Coeus Project: Over the next year, UMB will transition from our current Coeus system to the new Kuali Coeus system for our electronic research administration needs.
+Kuali Coeus Project: Over the next few months, UMB will transition from our current Coeus system to the new Kuali Coeus system for our electronic research administration needs.

 NCURA's YouTube Tuesdays - short videos address research administration topics